skrodahl/NewTon/i-ching/QUIRKS-AND-EASTER-EGGS.md

 already shipped should pass through this filter first: not "we made a mistake," but "the device/corporation has revealed something new about itself."

+**Interconnectedness is a design test.** New quirks should *connect* to existing ones — by extending a family, sharing a principle, or building a bridge between previously-separate pieces.
+The warranty's load-bearing line surfacing across three independent paths (EAT-THE-DEVICE oracle reading, PI+PI=PIE, Calibration's closing line).
+The constants forming a "two on the surface, three in total" wrong-constant family with a mirror correction family.
+The Calibration mode pointing to a Complaints Department on Eadrax that itself has a planned easter-egg surface.
+The 64-clew pilgrimage routing through hexagrams whose existing judgements already speak the language of hiding.
+The discovery gradient itself layering each user-type into a stack where every layer remains universally functional.
+Isolated easter eggs are rejected; connected ones are kept.
+If a new addition doesn't strengthen at least one existing thread, it probably doesn't belong on this device.
+The web of references *is* the device's depth — not the count of features but the graph between them.

 The device has total freedom within severely restricted boundaries.
 It can do anything a cheap 1980s scientific calculator could do, and nothing else.
 The restrictions are the point: the comedy lives in the gap between what the device *tries* to be (a helpful, professional instrument)